rksilvergreen/openapi/openapi_analyzer/COMPOSITION_VALIDATION_ENHANCEMENTS.md

 - ✅ Validates that schemas are properly formed

 ### 3. Semantic Validation for allOf with Reference Resolution (New & Enhanced)
-#### Incompatible Types Detection
+#### Schema-Level Incompatible Types Detection
 - ✅ Detects when allOf contains schemas with incompatible types (e.g., string + object)
 - ✅ **Now resolves internal references** to check types across referenced schemas
 - Example: A schema cannot be both a string AND an object simultaneously
 - Works with both inline schemas and `$ref` to `#/components/schemas/...`

+#### Property-Level Conflict Detection (New)
+- ✅ **Detects when the same property has conflicting types across allOf schemas**
+- ✅ Validates property-level enum conflicts
+- ✅ Resolves references to check property definitions
+- Example: If one schema defines `name: {type: string}` and another defines `name: {type: integer}`, this is caught
+- Works across both inline schemas and referenced schemas

 #### Contradictory Const Values (JSON Schema feature)
-- ✅ Detects when allOf contains different const values
+- ✅ Detects when allOf contains different const values (both schema-level and property-level)
 - Note: `const` is not in OpenAPI 3.0.0 but is in later JSON Schema versions

 #### Disjoint Enum Values
-- ✅ Detects when allOf contains enum arrays with no common values
+- ✅ Detects when allOf contains enum arrays with no common values (both schema-level and property-level)
 - ✅ **Resolves references** to check enums across referenced schemas
 - Example: `enum: [1,2,3]` combined with `enum: [4,5,6]` is impossible to satisfy